Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Helium production in neutron-star merger models

+Another potential source of uncertainty is the neutrino transport.
+Since six-dimensional Boltzmann schemes are very expensive \citep[e.g.,][]{Miller2019a,Foucart2024b, Kawaguchi2025a}, all existing long-term simulations of merger remnants, including ours, adopt approximations to deal with the direction dependence of the neutrino field in momentum space.
+While we can only speculate without Boltzmann solutions at hand, we expect some quantitative impact of the M1 scheme, but likely no qualitative change of the steep increase of $X_{\mathrm{He}}(t)$.
+This would require considerable errors in the predictions of $F_{1/2/3}$ and $Y_e^{\rm eq,abs}$ in Sect.~\ref{sec:expect-electr-fract} and imply a significantly different behavior of neutrino-driven winds in NSMs than in CCSNe.
+Among long-term HMNS simulations available in the literature, the energy-dependent M1 transport scheme used here is relatively advanced.
+It resolves the energy spectrum of neutrinos unlike grey neutrino-transport schemes \citep[e.g.,][]{Andresen2024a,Cheong2024c}, and it takes into account weak-magnetism corrections -- both important for reliable estimates of $Y_e^{\rm eq,abs}$ (cf. Eqs.~(\ref{eq:yeeq}){--}(\ref{eq:F3})).

-A meaningful comparison with other literature results is difficult, if not impossible, at this point, because so far only a small number of merger-remnant simulations exist that are capable of describing neutrino winds\footnote{Pure neutrino-leakage schemes (based on Ref.~\citep{Ruffert1996a} without additional treatment of neutrino absorption), which are often adopted in the merger literature, only describe (net) neutrino cooling, i.e. no heating, and are therefore unable to capture neutrino winds.} combined with a (full or approximate) treatment of general relativistic gravity, while only a fraction of those report helium abundances, and none of them report helium abundances in just the relevant velocity band $0.19\lesssim v/c\lesssim 0.3$.
-We remark, however, that the results reported by Refs.~\citep{Fujibayashi2020a, Bernuzzi2024a} for the neutrino wind of long-lived HMNSs appear to be in broad agreement with our models.
+Regardless of the uncertainties discussed above, the dichotomy between long-lived and short-lived models seen in Fig.~\ref{fig:He_HMNS_time} is striking, and we leave it to future work to explore in more detail the uncertainties of the $X_{\mathrm{He}}(t)$ dependence and of the implied lifetime constraint, Eq.~\ref{eq:tauconstraint}.
+A meaningful comparison with other literature results for the $X_{\mathrm{He}}(t)$ evolution is difficult, if not impossible, at this point, because so far only a small number of long-term merger-remnant simulations exist that are capable of describing neutrino winds\footnote{Pure neutrino-leakage schemes (based on Ref.~\citep{Ruffert1996a} without additional treatment of neutrino absorption), which are often adopted in the merger literature, only describe (net) neutrino cooling, i.e., no heating, and are therefore unable to capture neutrino winds.} combined with a (full or approximate) treatment of general relativistic gravity.
+Only a fraction of those report helium abundances and none of them report helium abundances in just the relevant velocity band $0.19\lesssim v/c\lesssim 0.3$.
+We remark, however, that the results reported by Refs.~\citep{Lippuner2017, Fujibayashi2020a, Jacobi2025arXiv} for the helium production in polar neutrino winds of long-lived HMNSs appear to be in broad agreement with our models, while models with short-lived remnants do appear to be systematically deficient of high $Y_e$ material \citep[e.g.,][]{Kiuchi2023}.
+This work motivates more in-depths analyses of the conditions for helium nucleosynthesis in merger remnants, particularly for the so far sparsely sampled cases with NS-remnant lifetimes of a few hundred milliseconds.